uenoB/minissg/packages/vite-plugin-minissg/README.md

 For static site generation, Minissg visits all of the modules reachable from the top-level module.
-During this traversal, Minissg calls all `entries` functions to determine the entire set of modules.
+During this traversal, Minissg calls all `main` functions to determine the entire set of modules.
 After that, for each module that have effective `default` value, Minissg generates a file whose name is the name of the module and